From Wikipedia, the free encyclopedia.

 This bread is kneaded using a mixture of flours: rye flour and spelt flour.
 This bread also has a typical shape, as it is made by joining two round and flat loaves, hence the name Paarl, which is “couple.”

-This bread’s original recipe has been rediscovered, which was kept by the Benedictine monks of the Abbey of Monte Maria above Burgusio in Malles’ municipality: the Ur-Paarl.
+This bread’s original recipe has been rediscovered, kept by the Benedictine monks of the Abbey of Monte Maria above Burgusio in Malles’ municipality: the Ur-Paarl.

 For the biga: